Relative stability conditions on Fukaya categories of surfaces: Lemmas about stability conditions

 Each wall $W_\gamma(\alpha)$ is contained within a codimension one subset of $\Stab(\cD)$ where $Z(\alpha)/Z(\gamma)$ is real, and we have the following local finiteness result: \begin{lemma}\citep[Lemma 7.7]{bridgeland2015quadratic} If $B\subset \Stab(\cD)$ is compact then for a fixed $\gamma$ only finitely many walls $W_\gamma(\alpha)$ intersect $B$. \end{lemma}

-Note that this is not true if we consider the whole collection of walls for all $\gamma$; the union of all walls can be dense in $\Stab(\cD)$.
-So we will have to be specific when discussing genericity. \begin{definition} Let $\Xi \subset \Lambda$ be a finite subset of classes.
-Take
+Note that this is not true if we consider the whole collection of walls for all $\gamma$; the union of all walls for all classes $\alpha$ can be dense in $\Stab(\cD)$. \begin{definition} Let $\Xi \subset \Lambda$ be a finite subset of classes.
+Take the union